BusKill/buskill-app/docs/software_usr/manpage.rst

 buskill is a cross-platform CLI and GUI app that can lock or shutdown your computer when a USB hotplug removal event occurs.

-It's designed to work with the BusKill laptop kill cord, which is a hardware dead man switch that teathers a user to their computer via a USB cable with an integrated magnetic breakaway.
-If the cable is disconnected (eg by a snatch-and-run theif stealing the user's machine), then this software can trigger the computer to lock or shutdown -- thus protecting encrypted files (eg bitcoin private keys) or current login sessions (eg online banking) from theft.
+It's designed to work with the BusKill laptop kill cord, which is a hardware dead man switch that tethers a user to their computer via a USB cable with an integrated magnetic breakaway.
+If the cable is disconnected (eg by a snatch-and-run thief stealing the user's machine), then this software can trigger the computer to lock or shutdown -- thus protecting encrypted files (eg bitcoin private keys) or current login sessions (eg online banking) from theft.

 OPTIONS
 =======